-The house staff in this program spend approximately 70 percent of their time at the 613-bed UC Davis Medical Center and 30 percent of their time at Kaiser Permanente Hospital.
+Emergency medicine residents at UC Davis spend approximately 70 percent of their time at the primary training site and 30 percent of their time at Kaiser Permanente Hospital.
 The residency program is designed to meet or exceed all applicable ACGME requirements and to cover the entire core curriculum in emergency medicine.

-UC Davis Medical Center serves as a base station for 911 ambulance calls throughout the Sacramento area and surrounding counties.
-The medical center is also the site of the very busy Northern California Regional Poison Control Center.
-During the EMS rotation, residents are required to ride along with ground EMS units and also have the option of flying with one of the regional aeromedical transport companies.
+UC Davis Medical Center is the designated online medical control base station for Sacramento and the surrounding county’s EMS providers.
+During the EMS rotation, residents ride along with ground EMS units and also have the option to fly with one of the regional aeromedical helicopter transport companies.

 The medical center is the site of the Northern California Regional Poison Control Center.
 Residents rotate on the medical toxicology service in the PGY3 year and take calls in the center, facilitating care for adults and children from all over California.